-You can have sex on your period at any time.
-However, just like any time you have sex, you can still transmit STIs during period sex.
-Some research suggests that you may be slightly more susceptible to STIs on your period, because your cervix is more open.
+Any time you have sex, you can still transmit STIs — and that includes period sex.
+Some research suggests that you may be slightly more susceptible to STIs during your period because your cervix is more open.
 But, just like sex while not on your period, you can reduce your risk by using a barrier method like condoms or dental dams, getting tested regularly, and taking any relevant medication to manage or prevent STIs.

 Can you get pregnant on your period?

 Although the risks of pregnancy are much lower during your period, pregnancy is still possible.
 When you ovulate, usually around the 14th day of your cycle, your egg leaves your fallopian tube, and it can remain there for about 24 hours.
 Sperm typically lives for three to five days, but can live for up to seven days inside the body.
 So if you have sex near the end of your period and ovulate early, you could get pregnant, particularly if you have a shorter than average cycle.
 Again, this is rare, but not impossible, so it’s best to use birth control to be safe.

 When should you have sex on your period?

 Your period will be messiest on the days when you have a heavier flow, typically during your first few days.
 Period sex will be less messy when you have a lighter flow, typically at the end of your period.
 So if you’re concerned about mess, you might want to have period sex towards the end of your period.
 But if you and your partner don’t mind getting a little bloody, then go ahead and have period sex at any time.